-More and more people are turning to online crowdfunding platforms when they’re looking to raise a specific amount of money in a specific amount of time.
-This approach started with Kickstarter in 2009 as a way for creatives to raise enough money to launch their artistic projects, usually by reaching a wider audience who could kick in small dollar amounts and giving donors some sort of tangible perk.
+More and more people are turning to online crowdfunding website platforms when they’re looking to raise a specific amount of money in a specific amount of time.
+Crowdfunding websites started with Kickstarter in 2009 as a way for creatives to raise enough money to launch their artistic projects, usually by reaching a wider audience who could kick in small dollar amounts and giving donors some sort of tangible perk.
 The model quickly spread to other platforms for business start-ups (i.e Indigogo), public schools (donorschoose.org), nonprofits (i.e. FundRazr) , and personal causes (i.e. gofundme.com).

 These are some stats for nonprofit crowdfunding, according to Fundly.com, a crowdfunding platform for almost everything except businesses: